Careers in Health Care: How to Work in Medical Billing and Coding

 • Small class sizes.
 When learning to be a medical biller or coder you want individual attention from your instructor.

 • Program format.
 It’s important that you choose a program that fits your learning style and lifestyle.
-Carrington College offers the Medical Billing and Coding program via a blended online delivery method.
+Carrington College offers the Medical Billing and Coding program via an online delivery method.

 • Externships or career training.
 Most medical billing and coding schools and training programs include an opportunity to learn in the real world before you even graduate!
 You’ll earn an impressive experience that looks great on your resume.